 Major medical individual health insurance premiums

 Medicare Part A or B, Medicare HMO, and employer-sponsored health insurance premiums

 Long-term care premiums

-For a complete list, see this article or IRS Publication 502.
+For a complete list, see our page on IRS Publication 502 eligible expenses.

 (4) If I Reimburse Employees' Individual Health Insurance, Will They Still Be Eligible for a Premium Tax Credit?

 They can be.
 Offering reimbursement through an HRP does not disqualify employees from the premium tax credits.